Neel-517/Atlas-Lab-Employees-Attrition-and-Performance/README.md

 This analysis dives into detailed data on Atlas Lab employees.
 This dashboard is broken into 3 parts: Demographics, Jobs, and Ratings.
 - <ins>Employee demographics</ins> consists of the breakdown of ethnicity, age groups, gender, state, and education levels.
-- <ins>Employee Jobs</ins> consists of changes of hire by year along with the attrition rate, salary ranges, gender breakdown in each department and job role, and employees overtime status.
+- <ins>Employee Jobs</ins> consists of changes of hire by year along with the attrition rate, salary ranges, gender breakdown in each department and job role, and employees' overtime status.
 - <ins>Employee Ratings</ins> consists of employees who gave a score of 1 through 5 on a 5-point scale, which includes environment satisfaction, job satisfaction, work-life balance, and relationship satisfaction.

 The objective is to identify issues in areas that may be correlated with turnover and potential solutions.